 Moneymaking is the major part of the Hollywood filmmaking machine.
 After all, it is a business.
 And, while it’s true that some films are still created for the “art of cinematic experiences,” today, those “art films” are few and far between.
-Most of those types of films will only be seen on festival circuits, indie TV, online, in limited release, or in art house cinemas.
+Most of those types of films will only be seen on festival circuits, indie TV, online, in limited release, or in art house cinemas (during non-pandemic times).

 We all need a plan, and that is no different with filmmakers.
 The first stage of making films covers everything from finding the story, to raising money, to identifying key personnel.
-On average, it may take a year or two of planning in the development stage before pre-production can ever begin for a major studio release.
+On average, it may take a year or two of planning in the development stage before pre-production can ever begin for a major studio release; for some films, it can take a decade of more to develop a project.
 One of the major components evaluated during this stage is the budget for the film (including the advertising/marketing of the film after completion).
-Solo: A Star Wars Story had a production budget of $250 million with an additional $100-$150 million allotted towards marketing costs (depending on which resource is accurate).
+Avengers: Endgame had a production budget of $356 million with an additional $150-$200 million added towards marketing costs (depending on which resource is accurate).